open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 multiple sources and destinations.
 It also handles additional telemetry processing, such as modifying data attributes and scrubbing personally identifiable information.
-For example, you can use Prometheus SDKs to generate metrics, ingest them with the collector, do some processing (if desired) and then forward them to your chosen backend.
+For example, you can use Prometheus SDKs to generate metrics, ingest them with the Collector, do some processing (if desired) and then forward them to your chosen backend.

 ![Diagram showing the different components of the OTel collector](OTel-collector-refresher.png)